 The application process at CUNY School of Law begins October 1, when applications are first received.
-Members of the Admissions Committee review completed application files and then vote on a decision.
+Members of the Admissions Committee review completed application files on a rolling basis.

 A bachelor’s degree from an institution, accredited by an accrediting agency recognized by the Department of Education is required for admission.